Social and Emotional Learning: Strategies for Parents

 Additional Resources to Learn More

-Collaborative for Academic, Social, and Emotional Learning (CASEL): Tools for Families.
-This comprehensive resource page on CASEL’s website offers specific tips for what parents can do to support social and emotional learning at home as well as a downloadable SEL parent packet.
-Available in both English and Spanish, the packet includes background information about SEL, interviews with parents, and lists of SEL books, organizations, and programs.
+Collaborative for Academic, Social, and Emotional Learning (CASEL): Ideas and Tools for Working With Parents and Families.
+This comprehensive PDF from CASEL’s website offers specific tips for what parents can do to support social and emotional learning at home.
+The packet includes background information about SEL, interviews with parents, and lists of SEL books, organizations, and programs.

 Center on the Social and Emotional Foundations for Early Learning (CSEFEL): Family Tools.
 This collaborative project based at Vanderbilt University offers a series of guides for parents of young children on how to help their child identify his or her emotions, build relationships, communicate effectively, and much more.